Level 5 Data Engineer Apprentice

 Describe a situation where you worked as part of a team to achieve a goal.
 What was your role?Skills and Knowledge

-Training will be provided as part of the apprenticeship, so you will have the support you need to develop the required skills.
-It would be helpful if you have some familiarity with data engineering tools and programming languages, as this will enable you to adapt more quickly to the technical aspects of the role.
-For example, experience with FME (Feature Manipulation Engine) for spatial data processing, SQL for database querying and management, Python for data transformation and automation, or Excel for data manipulation.
-These skills will help you contribute effectively to our data-driven projects.
+Training will be provided as part of the apprenticeship, ensuring you have the support you need to develop all the required skills.
+However, having a basic understanding of data or some initial familiarity or experience with data engineering concepts, tools, or programming languages would be beneficial.
+For example, exposure to tools such as FME (Feature Manipulation Engine) for spatial data processing, SQL for database querying and management, Python for data transformation and automation, or Excel for data manipulation can help you adapt more quickly.
+Any existing knowledge in these areas will support your learning and enable you to contribute effectively to our data‑driven projects.

 If you do not hold an English and Maths GCSE graded A-C or 4-9, you will be required to complete these in addition to the apprenticeship.
 Additional tutoring and support will be provided.